Mike Andronico/CNN Underscored

 Henry T. Casey/CNN Underscored

-These updated internals also unlock a key new feature: you can now use the MacBook Air with two external displays at once.
-This does come with a caveat — your laptop lid has to be closed for both monitors to work — but it allowed us to work across two Apple Studio Displays without a hitch, and is the kind of perk that makes the entry-level MacBook a pretty good Pro replacement.
+These updated internals also unlock a key new feature: You can now use the MacBook Air with two external displays at once.
+This does come with the caveat that your laptop lid has to be closed for both monitors to work, but it allowed us to work across two Apple Studio Displays without a hitch and is the kind of perk that makes the entry-level MacBook a pretty good Pro replacement.

 Other laptops we recommend